GaragePixel/stdlib-for-mx2/README.md

 - **Technical Notes:**
 	- Regular forum contributor, released [Weltall](https://github.com/mikedev/Weltall) as a real finished example.

+## Notes

+- Most Monkey2/Wonkey commercial usage is by small indies, hobbyists, and tool-makers.
+- **No major Steam/console releases** are currently known to use Monkey2/Wonkey as their main engine.
+- Some projects (e.g. Playniax demos, Weltall, GaragePixel SDKs) are full games or major frameworks, and their code is publicly available on GitHub.

+## MonkeyX / Monkey1

 #### Gloomywood Founded: 2014 Founder: Frédéric Raynal Location: Montpellier, France
+- **Key product:**
-- Key product: 2Dark was developed by Gloomywood, a studio founded by Frédéric Raynal specifically for this project.
+	- *2Dark* was developed by Gloomywood, a studio founded by Frédéric Raynal specifically for this project.
 The game represents one of the most commercially significant applications of the original Monkey language (MonkeyX/Monkey1).
 Despite 2Dark being developed with Monkey1/MonkeyX rather than Monkey2/Wonkey, its commercial success demonstrates the production viability of the Monkey language ecosystem For focused game development targeting specific platforms.
 The game was published by Bigben Interactive (now Nacon) following a successful Kickstarter campaign that raised approximately €40,000, though this represented only part of the total development funding.
-- Key Person: Frédérique Reynal
+- **Key Person:** Frédérique Reynal

+### Shadow (Simon Armstrong)
+- **Key Products:**
+	- *Bananen Joe* (Monkey1, 2011)
+	- *Shadow's Retro Platformer Engine* (Monkey1/MonkeyX)
+- **Technical Notes:**
+	- Early adopter and forum contributor, released several games and engines for Monkey1/MonkeyX.

+---

+### Playniax (MonkeyX)
+- **Key Products:**
+	- *Playniax Framework for MonkeyX*
+	- *Gravitrix* (MonkeyX, 2013)
+- **Technical Notes:**
+	- Multiple frameworks and 2D/3D engines for Monkey1 and MonkeyX.

+---

+### Blitzwerk (Denis Cerny)
+- **Key Products:**
+	- *Space Invaders Clone* (MonkeyX)
+	- *Platformer Engine* (MonkeyX)
+- **Technical Notes:**
+	- Open source examples, tools, and code on the old MonkeyX forums and GitHub.

+---

+### SteeG (Stefan Egger)
+- **Key Products:**
+	- *Several Puzzle and Platform Games* (MonkeyX)
+- **Technical Notes:**
+	- Regular MonkeyX/Monkey1 contributor, released finished games and engines for educational use.

+---

+### Mark Sibly
+- **Key Products:**
+	- *Monkey1 Language and Tools*
+- **Technical Notes:**
+	- Founder and primary creator of Monkey1/MonkeyX and Blitz series.

+---

 ## Notes

-- Most Monkey2/Wonkey commercial usage is by small indies, hobbyists, and tool-makers.
-- **No major Steam/console releases** are currently known to use Monkey2/Wonkey as their main engine.
-- Some projects (e.g. Playniax demos, Weltall, GaragePixel SDKs) are full games or major frameworks, and their code is publicly available on GitHub.
+- **Monkey2/Wonkey** projects tend to be modern, using C++11 backends, and target cross-platform desktop and mobile natively.
+- **Monkey1/MonkeyX** projects are historically Flash, HTML5, and desktop, with a strong retro/indie focus.
+- Many early indie games, frameworks, and demos for Monkey1/MonkeyX can still be found on the old [monkeycoder.co.nz](https://web.archive.org/web/20150906105334/http://www.monkeycoder.co.nz/) forums and [GitHub](https://github.com/search?q=monkeyx).
+- Notable others: "Bignic" (known for music tools and simple games), "MauroG" (experimental 3D engines), "BabaYaga" (various small games and experiments).
+- Some games/products were demos, frameworks, or educational and not always commercial releases.

 # Note from iDkP about stdlib